Rules and Regulations

 B. How to Appeal

-Students must complete and submit a Mills College Academic Progress Appeal Request Form, along with official supporting documentation, the student’s statement, and a current educational plan.
+Students must complete and submit a Mills College Academic Progress Appeal Request Form, along with official supporting documentation, the student’s statement, and a current educational plan approved by the student's advisor.
 Incomplete forms will be returned to the student.
 Appeals are submitted to mills.verifymyfafsa.com.

 C. Appeal Review